 Since September of 2011, Perkins has had the honor to conduct the Fenton Community Orchestra.
 “I have very much enjoyed the energy and excitement that this group has for making music.
 We’ve been able to grow as an ensemble in leaps and bounds this year, and are taking on some difficult and fantastic literature.
 I think that the relationship between the FHS Instrumental Music Program and the Fenton Community Orchestra is a wonderful match, each allowing the other program to expand and support one another.”
 Visit his website at: http://www.andrewdavidperkins.com

-Jane Ellen Ball has been a Strings Educator since she was 17 years old.
-She began teaching cello lessons to elementary children while she was in High School.
-She attended Miami University (of Ohio) where she pursued a Bachelor of Music Education with a minor in String Education.
+Jane Ellen Ball has been a Strings Educator since she was seventeen years old.
+Mrs. Ball attended Miami University (of Ohio) where she pursued a Bachelor of Music Education with a minor in String Education.
+She did her Masters work in Music Education at Wright State University and Central Michigan University.
 Mrs. Ball enjoys the process that beginning students make – going from knowing not much of anything to being able to play a piece in 30 minutes!

-Prior to coming to Fenton, Mrs. Ball taught Strings/Orchestra in the Troy, Ohio City Schools and in the Okemos Public Schools.
-For 26 years, while focusing on being a mom, she took part-time jobs as a music teacher or band director in the St. Joseph Catholic School and the Morrice Area Schools.
-She has always maintained a cello, violin and piano studio.
-In Michigan, she has performed in the Looking Glass String Quartet, Shiawassee Chamber Orchestra, Owosso Community Players Pit Orchestras, and many other churches and organizations.
-In addition to leading Simply Strings, she currently teaches privately and works at Mark Schwartz Violins in Flint, MI.
+Prior to coming to Fenton, Mrs. Ball taught Strings Orchestra in the Troy, Ohio City Schools and in the Okemos Public Schools.
+For 26 years, while focusing on being a mom, she took part-time jobs as a music teacher or band director including the St. Joseph Catholic School and the Morrice Area Schools.
+She has always maintained a cello, violin and piano studios.
+In Michigan, she has performed in the Looking Glass String Quartet, Shiawassee Chamber Orchestra, the Owosso Community Players Pit Orchestras, the Mid Michigan Chorale Orchestra and the Livingston Symphony Orchestra.